jougene/noar/README.md

 ## Features
 - Elegant api (Inspired by Rails ActiveRecord and Laravel Eloquent)
 - Uses convention over configuration
+- Declarative model definition (scopes, relations, validations etc.)
 - Model validation
 - Transactions (based on async hooks, so you dont need to wrap your code into callback)
 - Based on knex.js (so you have all power of knex query builder)
-- Declarative scopes, relations, validations
-- Yaml fixtures for seeding test data and using in tests
+- Yaml fixtures for seeding test data and using it in tests
 - Cascade saving?
 - Finite state machine included
 - Easy polymorphic relations